danvergara/dblab/docs/tutorials/navigation.md

 To navigate there you can use:

-- <kbd>tab</kbd>: If the result set panel is active, press tab to navigate to the next metadata tab.
+- <kbd>tab</kbd>: If the result set panel is focused, press tab to navigate to the next metadata tab.
-- <kbd>shift+tab</kbd>: If the result set panel is active, press shift+tab to navigate to the previous metadata tab.
+- <kbd>shift+tab</kbd>: If the result set panel is focused, press shift+tab to navigate to the previous metadata tab.

 Once the correct name is highlighted in the left menu, press <kbd>Enter</kbd> to select the table.
 Now you can navigate to the different panels to see the related information.